Create and Query Materialized Views

 ) WITH ('topic'='pageviews', 'value.format'='JSON');

-Now, if you wish to track how many pages each user visits every 30 seconds, you can use a query with a to create a materialized view.
+Now, if you wish to track how many pages each user visits every 30 seconds, you can use a query with a SELECT to create a materialized view.
 Call this materialized view visits_count.
 DeltaStream keeps its content up to date in a real-time manner.

 CREATE MATERIALIZED VIEW